 ☑ Get a Company Website

 1-grid provides countless small businesses with the tools to take their companies online.
-All you need to do is register your business domain and choose the online store DIY Web Builder that will allow you to build your website in under 10 minutes.
+All you need to do is register your domain and choose the online store DIY website builder that will allow you to build your website in under 10 minutes.
 Getting an e-commerce website that looks the part, accepts various payment methods and allows you to easily add products is made simple by the 1-grid website builder.

 ☑ Get Professional Business Email

-Our Pro Email product features an array of collaboration tools, other than the fact that it allows you to personalise your business email.
+Our business email features an array of collaboration tools, other than the fact that it allows you to personalise your business email.
 The scalable business solution offers you an ad-free, encrypted email solution that is conducive to collaboration and productivity.
 Our Pro Email features: